bruvellu/light-sheet-image-analysis-workshop-2026/internal/draft_program.md

 # Original draft program

-Initial draft written by Marina.
-Please don't edit this page (for now).
+Initial draft of the program written by Marina.
 Keeping it here as a reference.

-The current program is [here](program.md).
+Please don't edit this page.
+The current program is [here](../program.md).

 ---